bluem-dev/Auralis/README.md

 # 🤝 Contribución

-Actualmente el proyecto no está abierto a contribuciones externas.
+No está abierto a contribuciones externas.

 ***